 - Have had a communicable disease within past 24 hours

-Our volunteers take Universal Precautions.
-They will wear vinyl gloves for handling any body fluid i.e., bloody nose, bleeding cut, vomit, urine, or feces.
+Universal Precautions.
+Volunteers will wear vinyl gloves for handling any body fluid i.e., bloody nose, bleeding cut, vomit, urine, or feces.

 - Diaper changes will be done by women only, and with two adults present and open classroom doors.